Intellectual Property 101: What it is and How to Avoid a Lawsuit

 - Patents: inventions and products, e.g. machines and machine parts, tools, and medicines – can take up to 5 years for an application to go through.

-Copyright and design right apply automatically, but you have to apply for the others.
-More than one of these types of protection rights can be applied to a single product, depending on how many it falls under.
-We would suggest that you’re covered by automatic protection, such as copyright or design right, you should still consider applying for some form of registered protection.
+Copyright and design right apply automatically, but you must apply for the others.
+More than one of these protection rights can be applied to a single product, depending on how many it falls under.
+We suggest that you’re covered by automatic protection, such as copyright or design rights, but you should still consider applying for some form of registered protection.